iiitl/Regression-25/README.md

 To get started with the tutorials, you have a couple of options:

 ### Option 1: Open Collaboratory
-Click [here](https://colab.research.google.com/) to open the notebooks directly in Google Colab.
+Click [My Collab Notebook](https://colab.research.google.com/drive/1Am1pOJunGHBPTPW6uUZgm54FmbIkpy1Q?usp=sharing) to open the notebooks directly in Google Colab.
 Follow along with the tutorials and execute the code cells in the Colab environment.
 Use the wines_SPA.csv dataset for regression tasks, with 'price' as the target variable in the dataset.

 ### Option 2: Jupyter Notebook
 1. Clone this repository to your local machine.